 Function returning true if the PE imports function_name from dll_name, or false otherwise. dll_name is case insensitive.

 Example: pe.imports("kernel32.dll", "WriteProcessMemory")

-imports (dll_name)
+imports(dll_name)

-Function returning true if the PE imports anything from dll_name, or false otherwise. dll_name is case insensitive.
+Function returning the number of functions from the dll_name, in the PE imports. dll_name is case insensitive.